 Potential employment and internships sites that have worked with previous Elon students in NYC include:

 - "NBC Nightly News with Brian Williams"

 - MTV Networks

 - Isadora Duncan Dance Foundation

 - Abrams Media

 HousingAll bridges participants in NYC will be required to live in housing contracted by the university at The New School.
-The New School’s 20th Street Residence Hall is located in the historic Chelsea district on the lower West side of Manhattan at 300 W. 20th St. and 8th Ave.
+The New School’s Loeb Hall is located in the East Village of Manhattan at 135 E.12th St. and 3rd Ave.
 The following is information about the housing: